 Yes, you can keep your mobile phone plan while bankrupt.
 Your mobile phone plan and mobile number are unaffected by bankruptcy as long as you continue to fully pay your service providers bills.
 Call Bankruptcy Perth if you have concerns regarding your mobile phone during bankruptcy on 1300 795 575.

 52. Do I Need to Contact My Creditors Once I'm Bankrupt?

 Do I Need to Contact My Creditors Once I’m Bankrupt?

-No, you do not have to contact your creditors if you go bankrupt.
-Contact with creditors in Australia is all handled through the bankruptcy process and is done in writing.
-Contact with and repayments to creditors prior to bankruptcy can be filled with potential hazards.
-Our suggestion is to contact us at Bankruptcy Experts on 1300 795 575 prior to speaking with your creditors to avoid the discomfort and possible consequences associated with creditor communication.
+No, you do not have to get in touch with your creditors if you declare bankruptcy.
+Contact with creditors in Western Australia is all managed through the bankruptcy process and is done in writing.
+Contact with and repayments to creditors prior to bankruptcy can be filled with potential risks.
+Our suggestion is to contact us at Bankruptcy Perth on 1300 795 575 prior to speaking with your creditors to avoid the discomfort and possible consequences associated with creditor communication.